scottgarner/WebDevDisplay/README.md

 This document provides an overview of the custom display and its inner workings.

+## TLDR

+1. Connect to the `webdev` access point to configure WiFi credentials.
+(A reboot may be necessary after connecting).
+2. Visit `webdev.local` in a web browser.

 ## Embedded Code

 This project uses Platform.IO to build and deploy to an ESP32 on a custom breakout board.
 The embedded code is responsible for managing networking and display layers for pixel data.